 FIRST: Zero Energy Now program

 Up to $5,000 additional Zero Energy Now program incentives are available (up to $8,000 for income qualifying customers), made possible through non-profit and private foundation support.
 Enrollment for the Zero Energy Now program (both the base amount and the additional low- to moderate- income additional incentive of $3,000) are available on a first-come, first-serve basis until ten projects have enrolled.
-Enrollment for this offer expires December 31, 2020, (all forms and contracts must be signed) but the construction work can be completed in 2021.
+Funding is available via a first-come, first-serve approach for as long as funds are available through 2021.

 Zero Energy Now Incentive Payment Request Form (to be filled out by contractor, and signed by both contractor and customer)